Bitget MENA witnesses 52% increase in crypto futures trading

 PHOTO

-Crypto Futures have risen in popularity over the years, being considered as one of the most sought out cryptocurrency derivatives offering.
-In the past weeks, on news that Ethereum Spot approvals from the U.S. Securities and Exchange Commission, might be approved, ETH Futures traded funds hit an all time high, The Ethereum futures ETFs generated $47.75 million in trading volume on May 21st 2024, 40% more than the prior $34.18 million peak set on March 5th 2024.
+Muscat: Crypto futures have risen in popularity over the years, being considered as one of the most sought out cryptocurrency derivatives offering.
+In the past weeks, on news that Ethereum Spot approvals from the US Securities and Exchange Commission, might be approved, ETH Futures traded funds hit an all time high, The Ethereum futures ETFs generated $47.75 million in trading volume on May 21st 2024, 40% more than the prior $34.18 million peak set on March 5th 2024.

 The enthusiasm for crypto futures comes at just the right time, with Bitget, a Web3 and crypto currency exchange, announcing that its 5th edition of the King's Cup Global Invitational (KCGI) annual trading competition will include a crypto futures competition.